 A study presented to the International Association for Dental Research (IADR) indicates that around 40% to 80% of pregnant women suffer from pregnancy gingivitis.
 The hormonal changes when a woman is pregnant causes the gum to become more sensitive to the bacteria found in plaque.

 If you suffer from this condition, it is imperative that you keep it under control as it could result in periodontitis or affect your baby’s birth weight.

-The North Conway Dental team also recommends a diet with lots of fruits, vegetables, dairy products, and whole grains.
+The Conway Dental team also recommends a diet with lots of fruits, vegetables, dairy products, and whole grains.
 Avoid starchy and sugary foods such as cookies, candy, and chocolate.

-Should you have a severe case of pregnancy gingivitis, North Conway, NH dentist could suggest other treatment options such as oral antibiotics or using prescription mouthwash.
+Should you have a severe case of pregnancy gingivitis, Conway, NH dentist could suggest other treatment options such as oral antibiotics or using prescription mouthwash.
 Fortunately, this condition normally resolves itself as soon as the baby is born.
 Your Eastern Slope Dental team is here to help throughout your pregnancy.
 Don’t be shy and come in for an appointment as soon as you feel you are having any issues.